nicholas-mn/nich.dk/content/posts/low-code-no-code-sucks.md

 Tools like Appsmith, Budibase, Flutterflow etc. are clearly the future.
 Anyone writing things from scratch in frameworks like Angular or React are clearly just wasting their time.

-Why would actually code anything from scratch, when you can just drag and drop elements??
+Why would I actually code anything from scratch, when you can just drag and drop elements??

 What a fool I was.